-With the power of PaintShop Pro, you can create photo edits that will make you, or anyone else, appear in locations that you never visited in real life.
-The process is quite simple and with it, you can "visit" the whole world, the most beautiful beaches, cities, mountains or attractions.
+With the power of PaintShop Pro, you can create photo edits that will make you appear in locations that you never visited in real life.
+Wit this process, you can "visit" the whole world, the most beautiful beaches, cities, mountains or attractions.
 Let's travel, with PaintShop Pro.

 Choosing the photo